-Parameter Des scription Succession <first></first> Choose the desired RADIUS server to configure: First, Second or Third.
-RADIUS Server <0.0.0.0> Set the RADIUS server IP.
-Authentic UDP Port <1812> Set the RADIUS authentic server(s) UDP port.
+Parameter Description Succession Choose the desired RADIUS server to configure: First, Second or Third.
+RADIUS Server Set the RADIUS server IP.
+Authentic Port Set the RADIUS authentic server(s) UDP port.
 The default port is 1812.
-Accounting UDP Port <1813> Set the RADIUS account server(s) UDP port.
-The default port is 1813. Кеу Set the key the same as that of the RADIUS server.
+Accounting Port Set the RADIUS account server(s) UDP port.
+The default port is 1813.
+Key Set the key the same as that of the RADIUS server.
 Confirm Key Confirm the shared key is the same as that of the RADIUS server.
 Status This allows you to set the RADIUS Server as Valid (Enabled) or Invalid (Disabled).